sbarthelemy/arboris-python/doc/visu.rst

 function.

 Some graphic elements have a fixed size, such as the points or the frame arrows.
-They can be scaled altogether with a single `scale` parameter, and ca
+They can be scaled altogether with a single ``scale`` parameter, and can also be set independently.

 >>> options = ColladaDriver.get_default_options(scale=1.)
 >>> print(options['point radius'])